Skip to content

 No git repository

 If the project directory is not a git repository, git info is silently omitted from the output.
-No error is raised.
+The package version (if detected) is still shown.